 This year’s International Take Your Dog To Work Day is likely to be home-based for many.
-Here’s what vets suggest you do – and don’t do – to keep everyone safe when working from home with dogs.
+Here’s what vets suggest you do – and don’t do – to keep everyone safe when working from home with a dog.

 The annual #takeyourdogtoworkday began in 1999 as an initiative by US-based Pet Sitters International.
 It was designed to “celebrate the great companions dogs make and promote their adoptions”.
 The day is observed on the first Friday after Father’s Day in the US: in 2020, that falls on 26 June.